python3statement/python3statement.github.io/_sections/20-statement.md

 # Python 3 Statement

-### This is the current text of the statement.
-It is not yet final, and your feedback is welcome.

 All of the major projects making up the Scientific Python stack now support both Python 3.x and Python 2.7, and many projects have been supporting these two versions of the language for several years.
 While we have developed tools